What Is The Cloud, Where Does Your Stuff Go?

 Primarily, cloud platforms are used for storage needs.

-Most organizations utilise these tools for preservation of data long term.
+Most organizations utilise various cloud architecture design options, such as private, public, or hybrid cloud networks, for the preservation of data long term.
 The tools are password protected to make sure this information remains in safe hands.

 Usually only a handful of people are authorised to view these files, so any breaches can be easily located.